Richugan/tpa-front/README.md

 ## Notes on Responsiveness & Images

-Cards and hero sections use `object-fit: cover` on images.
+Cards use `object-fit: cover` on images.
 This makes the image fill its container proportionally without distortion; any overflow is cropped.
 The result is consistent card layouts even when source images have different aspect ratios.

 ---